Code of Conduct & Inclusivity Policy

 - Tobacco use is only permitted within designated locations outside the hotel and convention center (or rooms either has designated for smoking).

 - Aggressive behavior and/or theft are never acceptable.
 Engaging in these will result in immediate ejection from the event.
-The San Jose Police Department will be notified of such behavior.
+If deemed necessary, law enforcement will be notified of such behavior.

 - If something is illegal per local, state, or federal law then it is unacceptable at GX East.
 Anyone found to be engaged in illegal activity will be ejected from the event and reported to the authorities.